wikimedia/mediawiki-api-demos/README.md

 # MediaWiki API Demos
 The [MediaWiki Action API](https://www.mediawiki.org/wiki/API:Main_page) is a web service that allows access to some wiki-features like authentication, page operations, and search.
 It can provide meta information about the wiki and the logged-in user.

-This repository contains demo apps and code snippets in Python, PHP, Javascript and MediaWiki Javascript to assist developers for easy use of various modules of the API:
+This repository contains demo apps and code snippets in various programming languages to assist developers for easy use of various modules of the API:
 * [Python](python/)
 * [Javascript](javascript/)
 * [PHP](php/)